s4ke/Master-Thesis/src/md/024-monads.md

 where we declare the Monad deliberately on top of `State s` meaning that `State` itself is not a monad, but it is a monad together with some state representation `s` ^[We can't have declared `State` a monad anyways since the Monad is a typeclass with just one type parameter].
+Note how the operations are defined here: `return` encapsulates the given value `x :: a` inside the internal function and therefore is equal to the identity `id :: a -> a` function on tuples with one parameter already applied.^[With the help of `curry :: ((a, b) -> c) -> a -> b -> c`, we could have therefore also written `return x = State { runState = (curry id) x }`] In the composition operator `>>=`, the monadic computation `State h :: State s a` is composed with the function `f :: a -> State s b` into a new monadic computation of type `State s b`.
+The internal function of the state is essentially taken out of the first argument and composed with the second argument inside the returned Monad.

 Additionally, we have helper operations to use this construct with.
 The first is `put :: s -> State s ()` which overwrites the current state returning a unit `()` as result:

 ~~~~ {.haskell
     }